Public subnets route to IGW, private subnets do not

 | Allow Modbus | TCP | 502 | sg-scada | SCADA servers (referenced by security group) |

-Referencing another security group as the source (instead of an IP range) means “allow traffic from any instance in that security group.”
-This decouples rules from specific IP addresses, which change when instances are replaced.
+Referencing another security group as the source (instead of an IP range) means “allow traffic from instances in the referenced security group.”
+This approach decouples rules from specific IP addresses.
+IP addresses change when instances are replaced.

 | Feature | Security Group | NACL |